zachpino/digidev-s19/week01/README.md

 d.
 Large multiples of sensors and actuators offer huge promise for immersive experiences, and require a special kind of programming logic and optimization.
 Check out the works of [Random International](https://www.random-international.com) to determine if working in multiples might be interesting to you.

 e.
+Alexa, Siri, and Google Assistant are nascent technologies that demand design consideration and implementation.
+Many of these systems are open source and ripe for activation and development.
+For example, the [AVS Platform](https://github.com/alexa/avs-device-sdk/wiki) gives any designer a turn-key method to embed Alexa's intelligence and reponsiveness in any physical object with an embedded Raspberry Pi microcontroller.
+Perhaps we could focus on voice interfaces this semester?

+f.
 If you were to work on a personal project that involves coding/electronics, do you have anything ready to go?